Watch This Hero Run Into a Swarm of Seals to Save One’s Life

 Saving Innocent Lives

 Naude and his group freed more than 1,200 seals from entanglement in 2020 and 2021.
-A Youtube short of the team running after a massive colony of seals as they head towards the water.
+A Youtube short of the team shows them running after a massive colony of seals as they head towards the water.
 Without knowing the context of the video, you might be wondering why this man is chasing down a single seal.

-After the person in the video gets a hold of one of the animals, the camera gets close up to the creature.
+After the person in the video gets ahold of one of the animals, the camera gets close up to the creature.
 We see that it has what appears to be a piece of string or fishing lure wrapped all the way around its neck.
 The material is cutting into the seal’s throat and would eventually kill him had this selfless team not stopped to help.

 With a steady hand and a bit of precision, they are able to remove the plastic from the seal.
 At one point, the terrified animal nearly takes a chunk out of the man’s hand.
 When wild animals are scared, they’ll do what they can to defend themselves.
 Thankfully, this particular critter wasn’t able to hurt the humans